Entrance Tests for Percussion

 Test 3 – Music theory test

-• Demonstrate a foundational knowledge of music theory: note names, intervals, keys, time signatures, note values and rests, and chord analysis.
+• Demonstrate a foundational knowledge of music fundamentals: note names, intervals, keys, time signatures, note values and rests, and chord analysis.

-• Demonstrate foundational skills in ear training: music dictation (melody, harmony and rhythm) as well as imitation (in certain instances).
+• Demonstrate foundational skills in ear training: music dictation (melody, harmony and rhythm).

-• Demonstrate foundational skills in harmony: harmonic analysis (Roman numeral analysis or function analysis), voice leading, and writing a second instrumental part to a given melody.
+• Demonstrate foundational skills in harmony and arranging: harmonic analysis (Roman numeral analysis or function analysis), voice leading, and writing a second instrumental part to a given melody.

 Test code: MT-prov/MT test